alexbeams1898/vending-machine/README.md

 ### Relevant API Calls

-The '/sodas' endpoint can be hit by any user, and is also used by the application itself to perform core functionality.
+The '/sodas' endpoint is utilized by the vending machine to perform core functionality.

 #### /sodas